Do Humans Trust Advice More if it Comes from AI? An Analysis of Human-AI Interactions: Results

 \subsection{Effect of advice}

-First, we consider what effect receiving advice has on performance across both conditions.
+First, we consider the effect of receiving any advice on performance.
 This effect is summarized in the \nth{1} through \nth{3} rows of Table~\ref{tbl:datasets_results_summary}.
 The \nth{1} row reports the average accuracy across tasks before receiving advice, and the \nth{2} and \nth{3} rows report the average change in accuracy after receiving advice.
-In all 4 datasets, there is an increase in accuracy after advice across both human and AI conditions.
+In all four datasets, participants' responses are more accurate after having received advice in both human and AI conditions.
+We visualize the average accuracy difference across individual task instances in Figure~\ref{fig:advice_effect}.

-In Figure~\ref{fig:advice_effect}, we show the accuracy level of individual tasks across the 4 datasets.
-Note that when the advice for a given task is on average incorrect, people on average make more mistakes on the task after receiving advice.
-These results confirm that for all of our datasets, receiving advice is on average beneficial.